 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-Whether you have a small personal blog or you’re adding a blog to your business website, choosing the right theme will be crucial to its success.
-The best WordPress blogging themes are mobile-friendly, highly responsive, and easy to read.
+Whether you have a small personal blog or you’re adding a blog to your business website, choosing the right theme is crucial to its success.
+The best WordPress blogging themes are mobile-friendly, highly responsive, light-weight and SEO optimized.

 There are 11,000+ WordPress themes on the market right now.
 How can you possibly decide which one is the best for your blog?

-After extensive research and testing, we’ve narrowed down the top nine WordPress themes for bloggers and reviewed each one in this guide.
+After extensive research and testing, we’ve narrowed down the top nine WordPress themes for bloggers and reviewed each one with immense detail.

 The Best WordPress Themes For Blogs to Consider:

 - Divi – Best WordPress page builder

 - Authority Pro – Best industry experts